THE PHONG NHA KE BANG NATIONAL PARK

 - The Tien Son cave is less impressive than the others, but it is still interesting and offers a beautiful view of the countryside and rice fields.

-- The phenomenal cave of Sơn Đoòng which with its 9 kilometers long and its continuous gallery of 200 meters high by 100 meters wide has been consecrated the largest cave in the world.
+- The phenomenal cave of Sơn Đoòng which with its 9 kilometres and its continuous gallery of 200 meters high by 100 meters wide has been consecrated the largest cave in the world.
 An exceptional place that served as the setting for the latest King Kong film.

 A first-class eco tourism destination